aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/color-overlay-effect/_index.md

 ---
-title: How to Set Overlay Opacity Java with Aspose.PSD
+title: Apply a Color Overlay and Set Opacity in Java with Aspose.PSD
 linktitle: Apply Color Overlay Effect
 second_title: Aspose.PSD Java API
 description: Learn how to set overlay opacity java, apply a color overlay, and customize overlay color using Aspose.PSD for Java.
 Step‑by‑run guide with ready‑to‑run examples.